-Example 13: The S 2p signal of the ESCA3 file example.tap in the folder $Unifit_2022_User_Files\examples\XPS\sulphur_study$ has to be fitted with a product function in window 21 and with convolution in window 22.
+Example 13: The S 2p signal of the ESCA3 file example.tap in the folder Unifit_2026_User_Files\examples\XPS\sulphur_study has to be fitted with a product function in window 21 and with convolution in window 22.
 C 1s, displayed in window 20 serves as charge correction to the reference value of 285.0 eV.
 Because of non-monochromatized excitation, a satellite subtraction is necessary.
-S 2p is described as doublet with an intensity ratio $I{S2p1/2}$: $I{S2p3/2}$ = 1: 2, an energetic separation of 1.2 eV and the same line shape and width for both peaks.
+S 2p is described as doublet with an intensity ratio $I{S2p1/2}$: $I{S2p3/2} = 1:2$, an energetic separation of 1.2 eV and the same line shape and width for both peaks.

-- 1. Start UNIFIT, - 2. select [Preferences Fit Procedure Product] ('Product' will be ticked), - 3. select [Preferences Fit Parameters/XAS-Background Parameters/XPS-Background Parameters (INHOM) Absolute] ('Absolute' will be ticked), - 4. select [Preferences Tougaard-Background Calculation Homogeneous Samples], - 5. select [Preferences Y-axis Counts per Second],

-- 6. select [Windows Hide Standard Windows], the dialogue 'Hide Standard Widows' will be opened, choose 'Show all Standard Windows' and press OK, - 7. be sure that the number of the first standard window is 20 and the maimal numer of peak-fit components is large than two with [Preferences Setting of Programme Parameters...], - 8. set number of points to average over in [Preferences Points to average] to 3, - 9. select Unifit_2022_User_Files\examples\XPS\sulphur_study\example.tap with [File Open Spectra XPS ESCA3 (.TAP)] and confirm with OK, - 10. select C 1s and S 2p in the dialogue box 'Select Spectra' and display them with OK - 11. switch window C 1s active and determine the binding energy of the intensity maximum with [Information Min/Max] (286.7 eV), - 12. shift energetic scales by 1.7 eV with [Batch Processing Charge Correction all Windows], - 13. switch window S 2p active, - 14. by selecting [Modify Subtract Satellite], the excitation satellites will be displayed; subtract them with OK. - 15. select [Peak Fit Fit Background XPS (HOM)] and set:
+- 1. Start UNIFIT, - 2.
+Open the dialogue 'Preferences' with [Preferences Preferences] and set: - a) Fit Procedure: Product - b) Parameters Peak Fit/XAS-Background/XPS-Background (INHOM): Absolute - c) Tougaard Background Calculation: Homogeneous Sample - d) X-Axis: XPS: Binding Energy - e) Y_Axis: Counts per Second - f) Programme Parameters Maximal Number of Peak-Fit Components: 10 - g) Number of the First Standard Window: 20 - h) Points to Avarage: 3 - 3. select [Windows Hide Standard Windows], the dialogue 'Hide Standard Widows' will be opened, choose 'Show all Standard Windows' and press OK, - 4. select Unifit_2026_User_Files\examples\XPS\sulphur_study\example.tap with [File Open Spectra XPS ESCA3 (.TAP)] and confirm with OK, - 5. select C 1s and S 2p in the dialogue box 'Select Spectra', 'Internal Spectra Names': without Extension and display them with OK, - 6. switch window C 1s active and determine the binding energy of the intensity maximum with [Information/Editing Minimum/Maximum...]
+(286.7 eV), - 7. shift energetic scales by 1.7 eV with [Batch Processing Charge Correction all Windows], - 8. switch window S 2p active, - 9. by selecting [Modify Subtract Satellite], the excitation satellites will be displayed; subtract them with OK, - 10. select [Peak Fit Fit Background XPS (HOM)] and set (the corresponding pop-up commands can be used, too):

 a-Parameter 600 unfixed

 b-Parameter 1 unfixed

 c-Parameter 0 fixed

 d-Parameter 0 fixed

 Shirley Factor 0 fixed

 B-Parameter 5732 unfixed

 C-Parameter 1643 unfixed

 C'-Parameter 0 fixed

 D-Parameter 0 fixed

-T 0 -Parameter 0 fixed
+T_0 -Parameter 0 fixed

-- (i.e. the background will be calculated and fitted with constant, linear, and Tougaard parts and the so-called 'Universal Inelastic Electron Scattering Cross-Section'), display the background with Preview and confirm the settings with OK, - 16. with [Peak Fit Manual Input of Start Parameters Doublet Peaks...], set 'Doublet' to 2 and confirm with OK, - 17. the dialogue box 'Min/Max Parameters Doublet' appears confirm values with OK, - 18. the dialogue 'Fit Parameters Doublet/Product/Absolute' will be opened fill it with the following settings (variable = no tick; fixed = tick) - a) by entering the values through the keyboard or - by pressing Alt-Y or left mouse button to accept the position of the mouse pointer in the display for energy (Position) and intensity (Peak height) start parameters of the S $2p{3/2}$ peak.
+(i.e. the background will be calculated and fitted with constant, linear, and Tougaard parts and the so-called 'Universal Inelastic Electron Scattering Cross-Section'), display the background with Preview and confirm the settings with OK, b) by pressing Alt-Y or left mouse button to accept the position of the mouse pointer in the display for energy (Position) and intensity (Peak height) start parameters of the S $2p{3/2}$ peak.
 Energetic distance (1.2 eV) and intensity ratio (2:1) between doublet components are saved in a data base and will be used for calculation of energy and intensity start parameters of the S $2p{1/2}$ peak automatically,